mlemanczyk/Recyclable.Collections/README.md

 # Recyclable.Collections
 Recyclable.Collections project is an open source framework for operating dynamic lists at performance close to raw arrays.
-The project & source code is free for educational, open-source & personal use.

-Commercial (re-)use requires separate license.
-Please contact me for details.
+It aims at providing with minimal memory footprint.
+It implements IList&lt;T&gt;'s interface and is targeted as direct replacements of List&lt;T&gt;, SortableList&lt;T&gt;, PriorityQueue&lt;T&gt; and similar.